Expansion of Major League Soccer: Miami (2008–2009)

-San Antonio (2011–17)
+San Antonio (2011–2017)

 A previous San Antonio expansion bid ended in 2005, when negotiations between the league and then-mayor Ed Garza ended.
 Incoming mayor Phil Hardberger criticized the proposed deal, while Garber claimed that the criticisms were politically motivated and hurt efforts to sell season tickets and recruit local investors.

 In late 2011, San Antonio announced its bid to be MLS's 20th team.
 The city's North American Soccer League franchise, the San Antonio Scorpions, launched in 2012 and led the league in attendance in 2012 and 2013 seasons.

 In Commissioner Garber's December 2013 State of the League address, San Antonio was one of five cities listed on a presentation map of potential expansion locations.

 In March 2014, Garber said that expansion in the immediate future was "premature" for both San Antonio and Texas, though it was "something that is likely to happen".

 In December 2014, Garber stated that the league was continuing to evaluate and receive updates on developments in San Antonio.
 Potential developments include the emergence of an outside investment group and the expansion plan of the current North American Soccer League stadium.
 In early December 2014, Garber revealed that San Antonio was "not as far along" as the three other cities under consideration at the time.
 But the league continues to monitor progress and efforts toward expansion in San Antonio.

 On November 4, 2015, the city of San Antonio and Bexar County announced plans to purchase Toyota Field for $18 million with the intentions of acquiring an MLS franchise.
 Additionally, Spurs Sports & Entertainment, owners of the NBA's San Antonio Spurs, would hold a 20-year lease to operate the stadium; if SS&E fails to secure an MLS franchise for the stadium within 10 years, the group would owe the city and county a $5 million penalty.
 On December 22, 2015, the USL announced that Spurs Sports & Entertainment would operate the league's 31st team, San Antonio FC.
 The establishment of the club, along with the concurrent purchase of Toyota Field by the city of San Antonio and Bexar County, is part of a plan by local officials to obtain an expansion franchise in Major League Soccer.
 As a result, the Scorpions franchise was shut down.

-On October 16, 2017, Columbus Crew owner Anthony Precourt announced his intentions of moving his club to Austin in 2019 if a new stadium in downtown Columbus is not built.
-As downtown Austin is approximately 75 mi north of downtown San Antonio, the proposed relocation would be in direct conflict with expansion efforts in San Antonio.
-However, Jimmy Haslam, owner of the NFL's Cleveland Browns, and Pete Edwards, Jr. acquired the Crew in order to keep the club in Columbus and Precourt was granted rights to an expansion franchise in Austin.
+On October 16, 2017, Columbus Crew owner Anthony Precourt announced his intentions of moving his club to Austin in 2019 if a new stadium in downtown Columbus was not built.
+As downtown Austin is approximately 75 mi north of downtown San Antonio, the proposed relocation would have been in direct conflict with expansion efforts in San Antonio.
+However, Jimmy Haslam, owner of the NFL's Cleveland Browns, and Pete Edwards Jr. acquired the Crew in order to keep the club in Columbus and Precourt was granted rights to an expansion franchise in Austin.